Creating virtual reality with photogrammetry

 Once you get the hang of it, the process is nice and easy, and very straightforward.
 First, we uploaded the captured images into the 3Dsurvey.
 Then we needed to select the known coordinates and run the bundle adjustment.

 It ran on a 128 GB RAM, RTX 3080ti for a few hours.
-We’ve selected the maximum of 16 CPU workers and 20.000 maximum detected features.
+We selected the maximum of 16 CPU workers and 20.000 maximum detected features.
 The feature detection level was set to High.

-To get good results with the building fronts, and façade, we advise you get your scans done in layers.
-Try to get a few different camera trajectories, for instance, 6m from the façade and then 3m from the façade.
+Try to get a few different camera trajectories.
+For instance, 6m from the façade and then 3m from the façade.
 We advise not to take photos too close to the front with too big of an overlap.
-We’ve noticed that in cases, where the features captured are too similar, some shots might get misplaced.
-To avoid that is to not capture it from a 90 degrees angles, but instead try to capture the features from upside down, say 60 – 70 degrees on the Y-axis and about 25 degrees on the X-axis.
+We’ve noticed that in cases where the features captured are too similar, some shots might get misplaced.
+To avoid that is to not capture it from a 90 degree angle, but instead try to capture the features from upside down, about 60 – 70 degrees on the Y-axis and about 25 degrees on the X-axis.
 That way you’ll get more depth from your objects, shades will be more visible, and you’ll be able to capture the details more accurately.

-Another thing I’d like to point out is that you shouldn’t forget about the details and that you should plan ahead.
-The basketball court in the back is a vast, empty space but important for your target audience, i.e., future high school students.
-We haven’t forgotten about the basketball hoops and we’ve planned ahead to devote a few shots to them as well.
-Long, thin, and shiny objects such as metal rods, chimneys, and basketball hoops in this case are especially hard to capture.
-In any case, there will be some ‘spray’ and those objects will never be as perfect and big, solid objects.
+Long, thin, and shiny objects such as metal rods, chimneys, and basketball hoops (in this case), are especially hard to capture.
+There is likely to be some ‘spray’ and those objects will never be rendered as perfect, big, solid objects.
 The light bounces off them a lot.
 Luckily you can trim a lot of spray down with 3Dsurvey’s tools.
 They come very handy.
-Word of advice: use the ‘Bounding box’ tool when you do it.
-I wrote about it in the article here: https://www.3dsurvey.si/case-studies/3d-documentation-jurklosters-monastery You’ll save a lot of time.

 3Dsurvey had no problems registering the captured images and placing them into the total project even though they were far apart from the rest of the batch.